Bobby De Cordova-Reid

 Bobby Armani De Cordova-Reid (né Reid; born 2 February 1993) is a professional footballer who plays as a forward or left winger for club Leicester City.
 Born in England, he represents Jamaica at international level.

+He began his professional career with Bristol City in the Championship and League One, and also had loans to Cheltenham Town, Oldham Athletic and Plymouth Argyle.
+In 2018, he transferred to Cardiff City, where he played his first season in the Premier League.
+He then played for Fulham for five seasons, winning the Championship in 2021–22.

+De Cordova-Reid made his international debut for Jamaica in 2019.
+He was selected for three CONCACAF Gold Cups, reaching the semi-finals in 2023, and the 2024 Copa América.

 Early and personal life

 De Cordova-Reid was born in Bristol, England, and is of Jamaican descent.
 He grew up in the inner-city neighbourhood of Easton.
 De Cordova-Reid is a cousin to Anthony McNamee, a fellow footballer whose clubs include Watford and Norwich City.
-In October 2018 he changed his name to Bobby De Cordova-Reid.
+In October 2018 he changed his name from Bobby Reid to Bobby De Cordova-Reid.
 'De Cordova' is his mother's name and Reid added it because he "wanted to represent her after the hard work she's done for me".

 His elder sister is Labour Member of Parliament Marsha de Cordova.

 Club career

 Bristol City

 After playing for their youth team, De Cordova-Reid was offered a professional contract by Bristol City on 4 April 2011, and was called up to the first team for the last game of the 2010–11 season, where he made his senior debut.
 In November 2011, De Cordova-Reid signed on loan for Cheltenham Town until the end of the year.
 On 25 March 2013, De Cordova-Reid signed on loan for Oldham Athletic until the end of the 2012–13 season.

 He signed a one-month loan deal with Plymouth Argyle in September 2014.
 The loan deal was then extended for a second month, before he was recalled early following injury problems back at Bristol City.
 After making one appearance for his parent club, he returned on loan to Plymouth later that month.
 He returned to Plymouth for a third loan spell in January 2015.
 De Cordova-Reid played 27 times in the Football League Championship the following season, scoring two goals as City finished 18th, avoiding relegation straight back to League One.

 De Cordova-Reid featured as Bristol City reached the semi-finals of the 2017–18 EFL Cup with wins over Premier League opponents Watford, Stoke City, Crystal Palace and Manchester United.
 De Cordova-Reid scored in the semi-final defeat against Premier League leaders Manchester City.
+With 19 goals, he was joint third top scorer of the Championship season.
+He was selected in the PFA Team of the Year.